Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows into the gutter.
-They are often visible from the ground.
-On average, you can expect to pay $2.90 per linear foot for surface tension guards.
+• Surface tension guards, sometimes called reverse curve guards, use surface tension to allow debris to slide off while water flows into the gutter.
+They can usually be seen from the ground.
+Surface tension guards cost roughly $2.90 per linear foot.

 *Cost data based on sample pricing for DIY gutter guards from multiple national hardware retailers and adjusted for local cost of living.